 - Integration within process streams

-- Improve logistic efficiency
+- Improve logistics efficiency

-- International use, standards, regulations
+- International use, standards and regulations

-- International dimensions, acceptance
+- International dimensions and acceptance

-- Improve handling timeliness
+- Improve handling timelines

-- Reduce bottlenecks, delays
+- Reduce bottlenecks and delays

 - Reduce filling/dispensing times